CurlyWurly-1/PICO-W-Micropython-examples/README.md

  - BNO0055 module
  - GPS Module

 N.B.
-Be aware that as there are three devices that need to be connected to the PICO W, this means 3 pairs of connections to the 3.3V/Gnd power are required.
+Be aware that as there are three devices that need to be connected to the PICO W, this means that 3 pairs of 3.3V/Gnd power connections are required.
-However, there is only one 3.3V pin on the PICO so rather than using a breadboard, consider creating a split power harness (i.e. 1 pair in, 3 pairs out).
+Unfortunately, there is only one 3.3V pin on the PICO so unless you use a breadboard to connect things up, you will have to create some sort of power split harness (e.g. 1 pair of wires in with 3 pairs out).

-If you don't want to do this, consider using a breadboard to connect everything together, but you might need to add 1K pullup resistors to the SDA and SCL lines.
+If you don't want to do this, you coudl use a breadboard, but you might find you need to add 1K pullup resistors to the SDA and SCL lines to 3.3V.
+This resistors may be required to counteract the effect of capacitance between the breadboard lines lowering the impedance between pins at high frequency (e.g. when set at 400,000).

 In my case, to supply power to each module I constructed a 3.3V/GND harness out of dupoint wires, and used separate pairs of dupoint wires for each module's communication pins.
 Whilst I didn't have to add any pull up resistors to the SDA/SCL wires, I did notice that I had to separate the I2C busses for the BNO055 to work OK.
 You will notice that I2C0 was used for the OLED, and I2C1 for the BNO055.